-Businesses will need to seek alternative forms of cash solutions in the case of hard times as banks restrict lending to small companies.
+Businesses will need to seek alternative forms of cash solutions in the case of hard times as banks restrict lending and overdraft facilities to small companies.

 While SMEs have traditionally relied on the overdraft facilities of banks to help them navigate periods of financial difficulty, this flexible and dependable emergency cash injection has been slowly reduced or removed entirely by banks since 2011.